davenaylor/postie/readme.txt

 Attachments are now processed in the order they were attached.

 == CHANGELOG ==
+= 1.5.8 (2013.05.14) =
+* Added additional default signature patterns.
+* Fixed a bug where attachments were not showing up if :start or :end were used.

 = 1.5.7 (2013.05.09) =
 * Fixed bug where the admin user was not getting set as author in some cases.
 * Fixed bug where file names were not being sanitized.